 Deer Woman premiered at Tawata Productions’ Kia Mau Festival, June 2018.
 We debuted at the Heyday Dome at BATS Theatre.
 “Vengeful, playful, and absolutely not polite” theatreview by Kahu Katia.
 This experience was rich with generosity from Tawata and BATS, as well as the communities of Te Upoko o te ika a Maui (Pākehā name being Wellington.)

 Deer Woman was written at the Banff Centre Playwrights Retreat February 2017.
 The script came to fullness when Cherish agreed to collaborate as performer.

 The work received 3.5 days of development at Native Earth’s Weesageechak Begins to Dance festival in November of 2017, with Andy Moro directing and designing.
-Lacey Hill has since joined the team as sound designer/composer, Jessica Campbell Maracle as stage manager, Sue Balint as producer, Daniel David Moses & Carol Greyeyes as dramaturgical collaborators.
+Lacey Hill has since joined the team as sound designer/composer, has created two original songs inspired by Deer Woman, and works as an onstage manager during performances.

 “Deer Woman is a highly provocative piece, filled with a rage often hidden from public view, which leaves an audience to wrestle with complex questions around violence, complicity, and forgiveness.” -Keith Barker, Métis, AD of NEPA